 Lifestyle and Lifespan

-This is the largest western toad at 4-7.5 inches.
+This is the largest western toad at 4-7.5 inches long.
 It is chunky and short-legged, with dark olive-green leathery skin above and a smooth creamy-white underside.
-Prominent cranial crests, and an enlarged whitish wart near the angle of the jaw.
-(Both males and females have pale throats.)
-It's vocal sac is absent or vestigial.
-It's voice is weak and low-pitched, resembling a ferryboat whistle.
+It has a prominent cranial crests, and an enlarged whitish wart near the angle of the jaw.
+Both males and females have pale throats.
+Its vocal sac is absent or vestigial.
+Its voice is weak and low-pitched, resembling a ferryboat whistle.

-Occurs in a variety of habitats, from creosote bush desert scrub to grasslands up into oak-pine woodlands, thornscrub and tropical deciduous forest in Mexico.
+Occurs in a variety of habitats including creosote bush ( a desert scrub), grasslands, oak-pine woodlands, thornscrub, and tropical deciduous forest.

 Ranges from arid mesquite lowlands and arid grasslands into the groves in mountain canyons.
 Often found near permanent springs, reservoirs and streams.
-Ranges include southern Colorado across Arizona to extreme southwestern New Mexico to northwestern Sinaloa, also extreme southeastern California.
+Ranges include southern Colorado across Arizona to extreme southwestern New Mexico.
+Also found in northwestern Sinaloa to extreme southeastern California.

 Nocturnal.
 The Colorado River Toad remains underground during the heat of the day.
 Activity is stimulated by rainfall, but is not dependent on rainfall for breeding.
-Most active May-July, (living in burrows under the ground during the winter.)
+Most active from May-July, (living in burrows under the ground during the winter).
 Breeding usually occurs in spring and summer.
-(More aquatic than most toad species.)
+Colorado River Toads are more aquatic than most toad species.